NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Scope-and-Requirements.page.md

 **Referral**
 * A referral is a request for care on behalf of an individual from one service to another
 * The referral can be sent without having to establish the capacity the service offers
+*  The referral Sender **must** have the capability to send a referral at points in the call cycle that are appropriate for the acuity of the case
 * The referral will contain primarily clinical information, indicating the need of the individual and **should** state the anticipated action required by the Receiving service
 * Supporting information, other than the assessment, is expected to be included in a referral, if collected, including:
     * new or existing safeguarding concerns